 📌 How and when did you join Stuart?
 What was it like working at Stuart at the time?

-It has been four years since I joined Stuart.
+It has been five years since I joined Stuart.
 I was in investment banking and was as bored of it as you can guess 🙂 I took one year off for my MBA and was looking for an exciting startup to join.
 Among all the opportunities one can be surrounded in the business school, I met Damien the day after my MBA graduation party and we discussed how quickly the last mile is changing.
 I was fascinated!
 The rest is history.

 When I first arrived, we were in a basement in Shoreditch.
 There were only about 15 of us there at the time, we were doing around 200 rides a day, we knew all the drivers personally by name and our biggest client was called Pronto (RIP!).